The structure of the Kac-Wang-Yan algebra: A closed formula for

 \begin{proof} As we shall see, this formula is more or less forced upon us by the symmetries of the Pfaffians, which are inherited by the numbers $R_n(I)$.
 We assume that \eqref{closedeq} holds for $n-1$ and all $K = (k_0,l_0,k_1,l_1,\dots, k_{n-1}, l_{n-1})$ with $k_i$ even and $l_i$ odd, and we proceed by induction on $n$.
 In particular, each term of the form $R_{n-1}(K)$ is a rational function in the entries of $K$, where the denominator has degree $n^2$ and the numerator has degree $n^2-n+1$.
 Hence the total degree of $R_{n-1}(K)$ is $-n+1$.

-Using \eqref{recursion}, we may expand $R_n(I)$ as a rational function of $i_0,j_0, i_1,j_1, \dots, i_n,j_n$.
-Each term appearing in \eqref{recursion} has degree $-n$, so $R_n(I)$ has degree at most $-n$.
+We may expand $R_n(I)$ as a rational function of $i_0,j_0, i_1,j_1, \dots, i_n,j_n$, using \eqref{recursion}.
+Each term in \eqref{recursion} has degree $-n$, so $R_n(I)$ has degree at most $-n$.
 The denominator of each such term is clearly a product of factors of the form

 As a rational function of $i_0,j_0, i_1,j_1, \dots, i_n,j_n$, the denominator of $R_n(I)$ is therefore the product of a subset of these terms.
 Moreover, $R_n(I)$ has the following symmetry; for every interchange of $i_k$ and $i_l$, we pick up a sign, and for every interchange of $j_k$ and $j_l$ we pick up a sign.
 These permutations must have the effect of permuting the factors in the denominator up to a sign, and permuting the factors of the numerator up to a sign.